thesadru/disnake/docs/migrating.rst

         def cog_unload(self):
             self.bot.help_command = self._original_help_command

-For more information, check out the relevant :ref:`documentation <ext_commands_help_command>`.
+For more information, check ot the relevant :ref:`documentation <ext_commands_help_command>`.

 Cog Changes
 ~~~~~~~~~~~~~

 Cogs have completely been revamped.
 They are documented in :ref:`ext_commands_cogs` as well.

 Cogs are now required to have a base class, :class:`~.commands.Cog` for future proofing purposes.
-This comes with special methods to customise some behaviour.
+This comes with special methods to customise some behavior.

 * :meth:`.Cog.cog_unload`
     - This is called when a cog needs to do some cleanup, such as cancelling a task.